aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 > - Three [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions that represent customer business logic for creating claims, sending pending document reminders for open status claims, and gathering evidence on new and existing claims.
 > - Two [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) buckets: 1/ Containing API documentation in OpenAPI schema format for the preceding Lambda functions and 2/ hosting the repair estimates, claim amounts, company FAQs, and required claim document descriptions to be used as our knowledge base data source.
 > - [Amazon Simple Notification Service (SNS)](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) topic to which policy holders' emails are subscribed for email alerting of claim status and pending actions.
-> - [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) permissions for the above resources.
+> - [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) permissions for the preceding resources.

 CloudFormation prepopulates stack parameters with the default values provided in the template.
 To provide alternative input values, you can specify parameters as environment variables that are referenced in the `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the _create-customer-resources.sh_ shell script's `aws cloudformation create-stack` command.